jsiegenthaler/homebridge-samsungtvht/README.md

 All remote control buttons are fully configurable and can send any [key code](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes).

 Note: in iOS 16 and 17, the Mute and Power keys are visible in the **Apple TV Remote** but they are disabled and cannot be used.
-In iOs 18, the buttons are visible and can be used.
+In iOS 18, the buttons are visible and can be used.

 ## Accessory Supported Functions